oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

  - "PING_CHECKER_NODE_SUSPECTED" : the system detected via the module "finaud" that a node is not responding.
- - "PROLOGUE_ERROR" : an error occured during the execution of the job prologue (exit code != 0).
+ - "PROLOGUE_ERROR" : an error occurred during the execution of the job prologue (exit code != 0).
- - "EPILOGUE_ERROR" : an error occured during the execution of the job epilogue (exit code != 0).
+ - "EPILOGUE_ERROR" : an error occurred during the execution of the job epilogue (exit code != 0).
  - "CANNOT_CREATE_TMP_DIRECTORY" : OAR cannot create the directory where all information files will be stored.